Leibniz-HBI/spiderexpress/README.md

 )
 ```

 And now: all together now!
-A complete implementation of the CSV connector is shown below; a more involved implementation is provided in the `ponyexpress.connectors.csv` module in the [connectors' directory](spiderexpress/connectors).
+A complete implementation of the CSV connector is shown below; a more involved implementation is provided in the `spiderexpress.connectors.csv` module in the [connectors' directory](spiderexpress/connectors).

 ```python
 from typing import Dict, List